Yimikami/pengu-plugins/README.md

 # Pengu Loader Plugins

 A collection of Pengu Loader plugins to enhance your League of Legends experience.
-(Currently only ARAM Bot Enabler and Profile Win/Loss Display)

 ## Plugins